AlexandreFenyo/net-monitor/README.md

 The config.json contains the whole server configuration in JSON file format ([RFC-4627](https://www.ietf.org/rfc/rfc4627.txt)).

-the default lifetime is specified in the default_lifetime property.
+The default lifetime is specified in the default_lifetime property.

+The

 ````json
 {